 Alternatively if you book with a tour company like pp travel or Fanatics, you can get good deals on bus tours from London- this is particularly great if you’re travelling on your own and want to meet new people.

 Accommodation during Oktoberfest is incredibly expensive and gets booked up quickly, so its wise to book your accommodation months in advance.
 The cheapest hostels in Munich are around €50 per night but if you are on a very tight budget, then camping is your best bet.
 Popular ones seem to be Camping Thalkirchen or The Tent.
 Again, there are tour companies that offer 3-day camping packages and there is the possibility to book extra nights.
 If you book far enough in advance you can book city centre hostels like Wombats, Jaeger’s or Easy Palace on Hostelworld or Hostelbookers, but if they are sold out, not to worry.
 Sometimes you can still book hostel packages through pp travel, Top Deck or Fanatics.

 If there is a big group of you then it’s also worth contemplating booking an apartment for a few days and splitting the cost.
 This year I was lucky and my friends had organised an apartment for the 6 of us.
-If you want to find an affordable apartment for Oktoberfest check out the collection of Munich Vacation Rentals on Live Like a German.

 Getting in the Tents